Email validation

 /^[a-z\d](?:[a-z\d-]{0,61}[a-z\d])?(?:\.[a-z\d](?:[a-z\d-]{0,61}[a-z\d])?)+$/i

-• Only contain alphanumeric character (a-z or 0-9) and the hyphen (-)
+- Only contain alphanumeric characters (a-z or 0-9) and the hyphen (-)

 Additional validation required

-The final label of the domain must be a valid top-level domain (TLD) which is determined by anything after the final period (.).
-This TLD should be in ICANN’s TLD list.
-The Braze email validator only checks that the syntax of the email is correct according to the regular expression listed in this section.
-It does not catch typos or addresses that don’t exist.
+The final label of the domain must be a valid top-level domain (TLD), determined by anything after the final period (.).
+This TLD should appear in ICANN’s TLD list.
+The Braze validator only checks syntax.
+It doesn’t catch typos or non-existent addresses.